adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 @end
 ```

-If you open the `initialize_bouncer_middleware.ts` file, you will find us already importing and pre-registering abilities and policies at the time of creating the Bouncer instance.
+If you open the `initialize_bouncer_middleware.ts` file, you will find us already importing and pre-registering abilities and policies when creating the Bouncer instance.

 ```ts
 // highlight-start